CARDSflow/CARDSflow/docs/documentation/ScopeContext/3_user_interface.rst

 .. figure:: images/rviz_plugin.*

 NOTE: In order for the mesh and tendons to be visible add the following pluins to rviz:
-- Marker
+1) Marker
-- TF
+2) TF
-- InteractiveMarkers (you need to change the topic when you add the plugin)
+3) InteractiveMarkers (you need to change the topic when you add the plugin)
+4) you need to change the fixed frame in rviz from map to world

 The buttons of the rviz plugin trigger visualization, while the slider change their appearance.